industrial-data-space/trusted-connector-documentation/docs/_docs/using_idscpv2.md

 ---
 layout: doc
-title: Using IDSCPv2
+title: Using IDSCP2
-permalink: /docs/using_idscpv2/
+permalink: /docs/using_IDSCP2/

 ---
-As stated in the section before, Trusted Connectors use the _IDS Communication Protocol_ to exchange data over a secure channel.
-Speaking for IDSCPv1, it is a TLS/WebSocket-based protocol that establishes a bidirectional session between connectors and allowes to send any payloads.
+As stated in the section before, Trusted Connectors use the _IDS Communication Protocol 2_ to exchange data over a secure channel.
+The IDSCP version 1 protocol used to provide a WebSocket-based protocol that established a limited, bidirectional session between connectors and allowed to send any payloads.
-In IDSCPv2, a full out-of-the-box bidirectional message exchange is supported and several modifications on the technical baseline are were performed.
+In IDSCP2, a full out-of-the-box bidirectional message exchange is supported and several modifications on the technical baseline were performed.
 The protocol is now purely based on TCP/IP and protobuf.
-All dependencies to Websockets (and thus, the needed web stack, have been removed).
+Dependencies to Websockets (and thus, the needed web stack), have been removed.
-IDS Message types are supported as well for client/server interaction which are explained in the following sections on a conceptual and technical level.
+IDS Message types are supported as well for client/server interaction, which are explained in the following sections on a conceptual and technical level.

-## New Features Compared to IDSCPv1
+## New Features Compared to IDSCP

 * Bidirectional messages for client and server setup using Apache Camel
 * IDS Message support
 * Message Broadcast support
 * Usage Control information support

-## IDSCPv2 Message Types
+## IDSCP2 Message Types

-Introducing message types in IDSCPv2, different message types are now supported that allow for integration into generic IDS communication patterns.
+Introducing message types in IDSCP2, different message types are now supported that allow for integration into generic IDS communication patterns.
 The message type is held within a header field called 'idscp2.type'.
 The list of IDS message types that are specified by the [IDS Information Model Messages](https://htmlpreview.github.io/?https://github.com/IndustrialDataSpace/InformationModel/blob/feature/message_taxonomy_description/model/communication/Message_Description.htm) We are currently working on providing workflows which treat all the IDS Message types.

 Currently the following IDS Message types are implemented using sample Camel Routes:
 * ArtifactRequestMessage